Compatibility: Adobe Illustrator CS4 and above

-Whenever possible we sample the brushes from mid-century catalogs, advertisements, posters and other material.
-We acquire this material from places like Ebay, antique stores, estate sales and swap meets.
+Whenever possible, we sample our brushes from mid-century catalogs, advertisements, posters and other material.
+We acquire this material from places like eBay, antique stores, estate sales and swap meets.

-Of course we combine and tweak each piece of the product so it's not an exact replica out of respect for these great commercial artists of the past.
+We combine and tweak each piece of the product so it's not an exact replica, of course, out of respect for the great commercial artists of the past.

-When we make our brushes we pay close attention to how the brush looked originally.
+When we make our brushes, we pay close attention to the way the brush looked originally.

-For example, when we created the VectorTone pack we paid close attention to the ratio between the dots, the shape of the dots after soaking into the paper, and how often flaws occurred.
+For example, when we created the VectorTone pack, we spent a lot of time analyzing the ratio between the dots, the shape of the dots after they’d soaked into paper, and how often flaws occurred.

-Sometimes the best way to recreate these old effects is to recreate them.
-In many cases we actually purchase material and then recreate retro work and then sample the work we created.
+Often the best way to recreate these old effects is to make them ourselves.
+In many cases, we purchase material, painstakingly recreate retro work and then sample the work we created.

-For example, InkWash is a throwback to the ink washes that illustrators used to add shading to their work.
-For this pack we looked at the original uses of ink washes in ads and articles from old science magazines.
+For example, InkWash is a throwback to the ink washes that illustrators would use to add shading to their work.
+For this pack, we studied the original uses of ink washes in ads and articles from old science magazines.